Sarah Huson-Whyte ~ ‘cello

 In 2007 Sarah was principal cellist in the ‘Celebration of Cellos’ concert in Southwell Minster performing Bruch’s Kol Nidrei and the Vivaldi Double Concerto.

-Sarah is the coordinator of “Highly Strung” and she currently teaches ‘cello at Trent College in Nottinghamshire.
-Many of her students have gained scholarships to England’s top independent schools including the Purcell School, the Nottingham High School for Boys, Trent College and Eton College.
+Sarah lives in Southwell near Nottingham and is the coordinator of “Highly Strung” .
+She is also a ‘cello and piano teacher, a chamber music coach.
+Many of her students have gained scholarships to England’s top independent schools including the Purcell School, the Nottingham High School, Trent College and Eton College.
+Sarah also has former students that have gone on to the Royal College of Music and the Royal Academy of Music and was the teacher of BBC Young Musician (2016) winner Sheku Kanneh-Mason, whom she taught up to grade 8.
 She has a 100% exam pass rate, 98% of which are merits and distinctions.

 Sarah is very much in demand as an orchestral, chamber and session cellist and also as a cello teacher – for more info please visit www.sarahhuson.com